#6 Most Cited1,600+ citations/year

 • Temporary wiring must be removed immediately upon completion of the project

-• All electrical equipment must be listed or labeled for the intended use
+• Electrical equipment must be listed and labeled for intended use

 Most Common Violations